 A great alternative to Basecamp that offers loads of free features and functionality for those on a budget is Freedcamp.
 Its free plan is missing some particular features like budget and idea management, testing management, and Gantt chart integration.
 But it’s got all the other basic features you need like project planning and collaboration.

 Price: There’s a free plan; a Lite plan ($3.99/month), Business ($8.99/user/month), and Enterprise (quoted) plans.

 Each type of FunctionFox month-to-month plan (listed below) has its own special features, but rest easy knowing that even at its most basic and affordable form (the Classic plan), it’s got timesheets, project tracking, and client management which makes it one of the best Basecamp alternatives.

 Price: Classic plan starting at $35/month, Premier plan starting at $50/month, In-House plan starting at $100/month

 A strong alternative for agile teams and DevOps teams is JIRA, a project management tool from Atlassian.
-JIRA’s got many types of workflow tools built in (like Scrum and Kanban)—or you can customize and build your own!
-If you need issue tracking or bug tracking in your project management software, than this is a great alternative to Basecamp.
+JIRA’s got many types of workflow tools built-in (like Scrum and Kanban)—or you can customize and build your own!
+If you need issue tracking or bug tracking in your project management software then this is a great alternative to Basecamp.